-Advise women with insulin treated diabetes of the risks of hypoglycaemia and impaired awareness of hypoglycaemia in pregnancy, particularly in the first trimester.
+Advise service users with insulin treated diabetes of the risks of hypoglycaemia and impaired awareness of hypoglycaemia in pregnancy, particularly in the first trimester.
 (NICE 2008)

-Advise pregnant women with insulin treated diabetes to always have available a fast acting form of glucose (for example, dextrose tablets or glucose containing drinks).
+Advise pregnant service users with insulin treated diabetes to always have available a fast acting form of glucose (for example, dextrose tablets or glucose containing drinks).
 (NICE 2008), amended 2015)

-Provide glucagon to pregnant women with type 1 diabetes for use if needed.
-Instruct the woman and her partner or other family members in its use.
+Provide glucagon to pregnant service users with type 1 diabetes for use if needed.
+Instruct the service user and their partner or other family members in its use.
 (2008, amended 2015)

-Offer women with insulin treated diabetes continuous subcutaneous insulin infusion (CSII; also known as insulin pump therapy) during pregnancy if adequate blood glucose control is not obtained by multiple daily injections of insulin without significant disabling hypoglycaemia and if appropriate (NICE 2008)
+Offer service users with insulin treated diabetes continuous subcutaneous insulin infusion (CSII; also known as insulin pump therapy) during pregnancy if adequate blood glucose control is not obtained by multiple daily injections of insulin without significant disabling hypoglycaemia and if appropriate (NICE 2008)